 - 2. Minnesota Housing reviews the application and sends the taxpayer payment and signature instructions.
 The contribution must be received within the timeline specified by Minnesota Housing in the payment instructions. - 3.
 After Minnesota Housing receives the contribution and the signed taxpayer certification and approves the application, Minnesota Housing will send the information about the taxpayer and contribution to the DOR. - 4.
-DOR will notify Minnesota Housing if there are errors in the submitted information.
-If no errors are identified, Minnesota Housing will issue a TCC to the taxpayer within 30 days of receipt of the funds and approval of all documents. - 5.
 After Minnesota Housing issues the TCC, the taxpayer must claim the credit for the taxable year in which the contribution is received by Minnesota Housing.
 If the amount of the credit exceeds the taxpayer's tax liability under Minnesota Statutes Chapter 290, the excess may be carried forward in accordance with Minnesota Statute 290.0683, subdivision 2(e).